kanoa20/kanoa20.github.io/docs/lessons-learned/process.md

 ![](/assets/images/0_to_1_step_1.jpg)

 ---
-## Step 2: Identify design limitations early on
+## 3. Identify design limitations early on
 During the **design** phase, our primary goal is to architect our solution:

 1. Breakdown use cases into user stories that highlight functional and non-functional requirements